-Several international conventions relating to collision claims operate in England and Wales.
-The Convention for the Unification of Certain Rules of Law with respect to Collisions between Vessels 1910 (the Collision Convention 1910) was implemented into English law by the Maritime Conventions Act 1911 (repealed and replaced by the MSA 1995).
+the Maritime Conventions Act 1911 (repealed and replaced by the MSA 1995).
 The Collision Convention 1910 sets out the basic rules regarding civil liability for collisions between vessels.
-Further, the COLREGs also apply to all foreign ships sailing in UK territorial waters and to all UK ships sailing anywhere in the world.
-These were also brought into force by the Merchant Shipping (distress signals and prevention of collisions) Regulations 1996 and are updated from time to time by reference to IMO Regulations.
+Furthermore, the COLREGs also apply to all foreign ships sailing in UK territorial waters and to all UK ships sailing anywhere in the world.
+These were also brought into force by the Merchant Shipping (distress signals and prevention of collisions) Regulations 1996 and are updated from time to time by reference to International Maritime Organization Regulations.